Cynthia-Lee/spaceship_flight_stick_game/README.md

 ### Arduino IDE
 Download the Arduino IDE
-You can download it here: https://www.arduino.cc/en/main/software If you don't want to download it you can also use their online compiler, though downloading it is recommended.
-Don't forget to get the correct version
+You can download it here: https://www.arduino.cc/en/main/software

+If you don't want to download it you can also use their online compiler, though downloading it is recommended.
+Don't forget to get the correct version.

 ### Godot
 Download the Godot Software
-You can download it here: https://godotengine.org/download/ You can also read more information about it here: https://docs.godotengine.org/en/3.1/
+You can download it here: https://godotengine.org/download/

+You can also read more information about it here: https://docs.godotengine.org/en/3.1/

 I chose Godot to use because of its easy compatibility with reading and assigning inputs from keys or controllers.
 It is straightforward to use much more lightweight than other game engines such as Unity.
 We aren't making a graphical heavy game.